Direct Rail Services: Passenger services

 During April 2011, DRS commenced a five-year contract under which it provided Class 47 locomotives to haul the Northern Belle, a luxury passenger train.
 By 2013, the company was operating 140 passenger charters annually, roughly 100 of which were for the Northern Belle.
-By April 2018, the train was being hauled by Class 57s operated by West Coast Railways, the owner of the Norther Belle, instead.
+By April 2018, the train was being hauled by Class 57s operated by West Coast Railways, the owner of the Northern Belle, instead.